Akshit42-hue/thanos-tutorials/7-multi-tenancy/step1.md

 ## Scenario

-> NOTE: Click `Copy To Editor` for each config to propagate the configs to each file.
+> NOTE: Click on the box and it will get copied

 Let's imagine we have to deliver centralized metrics platform to two teams **Team Fruit** and **Team Veggie**.
 We don't want each team to see each other data or even know about their existence.
 Let's see how we achieve that with Thanos.